Acoustical Glossary of Terms

 ARCHITECTURAL ACOUSTICS: The control of noise in a building space to adequately support the communications function within the space and its effect on the occupants.
 The qualities of the building materials used determine its character with respect to distinct hearing.

 ARTICULATION CLASS: A single number rating used for comparing acoustical ceilings and acoustical screens for speech privacy purposes.
 AC values increase with increasing privacy and range from approximately 100-250.
-This classification supercedes Speech Privacy Noise Isolation Class (NIC) rating method.
+This classification supersedes Speech Privacy Noise Isolation Class (NIC) rating method.

 ARTICULATION INDEX (AI): A measure of speech intelligibility influenced by Acoustical Environment rated from 0.01 to 1.00.The higher the number the higher the intelligibility of words and sentences understood from 0-100%.

-ABSORPTION: The properties of a material composition to convert sound energy into heat thereby reducing the amount of energy that can be reflected.
+ABSORPTION: The properties of material composition to convert sound energy into heat thereby reducing the amount of energy that can be reflected.

-AREA EFFECT: Acoustical materials spaced apart can have greater absorption than same amount of material butted together.
+AREA EFFECT: Acoustical materials spaced apart can have greater absorption than the same amount of material butted together.
 The increase in efficiency is due to absorption by soft exposed edges and also to diffraction of sound energy around panel perimeters.

 AMBIENT NOISE/SOUND: Noise level in a space from all sources such as HVAC or extraneous sounds from outside the space.
-Masking sound or low-level background music can contribute to ambient level of sound or noise.
+Masking sound or low-level background music can contribute to the ambient level of sound or noise.

 BACKGROUND NOISE: The sum total of all noise generated from all direct and reflected sound sources in a space that can represent an interface to good listening and speech intelligibility.
-(Hearing impaired persons are especially victimized by background noise).
+(Hearing-impaired persons are especially victimized by background noise).

-BAFFLE: A free hanging acoustical sound absorbing unit.
+BAFFLE: A free-hanging acoustical sound absorbing unit.
 Normally suspended vertically in a variety of patterns to introduce absorption into a space to reduce reverberation and noise levels.